CalebMalcarne/CSE210_Tic-Tac-Toe-/README.md

 # CSE210_TicTac
-the game allows ou to enter any value on each turn: how to select a cell:
+the game allows ou you enter any value on each turn: how to select a cell:
 ```
   1   2   3